sitegeist/Sitegeist.StoneTablet/README.md

 # Sitegeist.StoneTablet
 ## Form Export Extension for Neos.Fusion.Form and Sitegeist.PaperTiger

-This package gives neos editors the option to bind export functionality to fusion forms export them using a backend module as an Excel file.
+This package gives neos editors the to bind export functionality to fusion forms export them using a backend module as an Excel file.

 !!!
 The package does not have any dependency to Sitegeist.PaperTiger but the forms that are assembled using this package are also covered.

 ### Authors & Sponsors

-* Masoud - hedayati@sitegeist.de
+* Masoud Hedayati - hedayati@sitegeist.de

 *The development and the public-releases of this package is generously sponsored by our employer http://www.sitegeist.de.*